Home Election Tracker BC Provincial 2024 Voting & governance in BC: two-party system evolving to three-party framework

 That expectation of decorum and professionalism also applies to BC Conservative candidates who, for example, make claims about vaccines that are without scientific basis and therefore misleading or even dangerous.

-Eby is right to point out that Rustad has proliferated his campaign slate with candidates who have not become refined politicians or at least informed.
+Eby is right to point out that Rustad has proliferated his campaign slate with candidates who have not become refined politicians or at the very least properly informed.

 When Rustad turns a blind eye to that and allows such candidates to stay in the race, it either reaffirms a goal to ‘win a majority at any cost’ or that he agrees with the viewpoint of said candidates (or thinks it not important enough to change course now).